Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/EnhancedNavMeshAgent.md

 Automatically configures Crowds components to act in a similar way to the Unity `NavMeshAgent`.

+#### Agent Type

+Sets which nav meshes this agent can move on.
+Equivalent to Crowds [Navigator.AgentType](../Navigator#agent-type) property.

+#### Base Offset

+Set the vertical offset between the navmesh point and the GameObject transform.
+Equivalent to Crowds [Synchroniser.BaseOffset](../Synchroniser#base-offset-y-axis)

 #### Speed

 Sets the maximum speed of this Agent.
 Equivalent to Crowds [`Navigator.MaximumSpeed`](../Navigator#maximum-speed) property.